 Through a strong therapeutic bond and a safe environment people are able to explore their needs and set their goals.
 Ashley holds that through engaging in counseling to navigate through life’s challenges and struggles, God can uses our hurts and sufferings for our greatest transformation.

 Ashley’s experience includes: depression, anxiety, grief, trauma, abuse, boundaries, anger, identity development, self esteem, communication skills, addiction and codependency, marital and personal relationship struggles, and spiritual concerns.

-Ashley and her husband have been married for four years and are currently serving on a church-plant team in Washington, D.C.
+Ashley and her husband have been married for six years and are currently serving on a church-plant team in Washington, D.C.

 Chris Brearly, LGPC, MA

 Chris has always had a deep desire to see others flourish and to care for those who are hurting, and trusts the Holy Spirit to guide each person’s journey.
 Chris knows that the counseling process can be daunting at times but that it can also be a place of re-connecting, finding meaning, and forging lasting change.
 He has a passion for engaging in this transformational process and witnessing others heal and thrive.

 Chris received his M.A. in Counseling from the Reformed Theological Seminary in Orlando.
 While in Florida, he conducted therapy in an outpatient clinic and facilitated groups through local churches and community organizations.
 Chris also has experience providing counseling support to those in crisis, working as a counselor in a residential psychiatric crisis facility.

 His scope of practice includes cases of depression, suicidal ideation, various forms of abuse, anxiety, career decisions, men’s issues, life adjustments, relational issues, and couples counseling.

 Please note that LCCN counselors are not employed by Church of the Advent.